hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 When there is a point at the end of a rising mark, it shows the rise must be made on the toe.

-When there is a Point behind the rising mark, it shows, that the Rise must be made on the heel.
+{22} When there is a point behind the rising mark, it shews, that the Rise must be made on the heel.

 When there is a point at the end of a rising mark, and another behind, it shows, that the rise must be on a flat foot.